-While group sizes vary during each half day session, the preschool maintains a minimum ratio of three staff members per no more than sixteen children.
+While group sizes vary during each half day session, the center-based preschool classrooms maintain a minimum ratio of two staff members per no more than sixteen children.
+The general education preschool classroom maintains a minimum ratio of two staff members per no more than twenty-four children.

 Any increase/decrease in this number is approved by ODE and affected families are notified in writing of the change.
+See COVID-19 Addendum for additional information on class sizes/offerings.